 Heightened emotional and behavioral dysregulation/stress

 Progressive Illness (MS, Parkinson’s, etc.)

 Fitness for Duty/Work

 About Our Team

-Dr. Ashley Taylor is the division director of the comprehensive pediatric assessment program.
-She leads a team of psychologists who have multiple specialties ranging from autism, trauma, learning disabilities and ADHD, anxiety, emotional distress and selective mutism, infancy and early childhood.
+Dr. Joy Malik-Hasbrook is the division director of our comprehensive pediatric assessment program.
+She leads a team of psychologists who have multiple specialties ranging from trauma, learning disabilities and ADHD, anxiety, emotional distress and selective mutism.
 She and her team have experience supporting students in school as well, through SST and IEP meetings and helping them to obtain necessary academic accommodations and modifications.